opsxcq/docker-test-git-ssh-server/README.md

 > If you prefer to use a password authentication, the **git** user has
 > **secret** as it's password.

+There is an empty repository at `/repo.git` inside the container.

 ## Repository configuration